dil-bfleischman/assessment/README.md

-# Problem description:
+# Assessment description:
-Task is to create a UI (be it either a pure rails view rendered from the backend, or any frontend rendered page) which has an input box and a search button.
+The task is to create a UI (be it either a pure rails view rendered from the backend, or any frontend rendered page) which has an input box and a search button.

 Upon pressing the button, it queries movies using the value of the input, through the backend you build.

 The backend may forward the query to an external api (if it doesn't have the answer) and displays the results in a list.

+A; Welcome at the Stark Blockbuster Studios!

+A; Mr. Stark the owner of studio has just recently signed a contract with an API provider to serve our users queries.
+The contract has a daily query limit.
+A; Previously by analyzing the traffic our data analytics team identiefed a few patterns regarding the usage.
+A; We have bursts in the traffice for example when a fresh movie gets reviewed on some site.
+A; Mr. Stark come up with the idea to only forward queries to the provider which hasn't been requested already, this way build a cache for our users.

-Our subscription limits how many requests we are allowed to send to the 3rd party API.
+B; Our subscription limits how many requests we are allowed to send to the 3rd party API.
 If that limit exceeded, we will be overcharged, so we build a server which only forward users request if the, query is not in its cache.

-Some backend code stub already prepared [lib/movies_client.rb](./lib/movies_client.rb) for the project.
+A,B; Some backend code stub already prepared [lib/movies_client.rb](./lib/movies_client.rb) for the project.
 While building the application, integrate this file in your solution and extend it as needed.

 # Requirements
 - The backend is implemented in ruby